|

 of singing solos!

-have directed a whole range of musical groups ? do you have a
+You have directed a whole range of musical groups ? do you

 I usually say that my favourite music is that which I'm rehearsing